The History of Test Automation

 Many traditional testing tools have struggled to keep up with the demands of modern software development practices, and some have even reached the end of their life cycle.
 Notable examples include Cucumber Open Source and TestProject.io, a cloud-based test automation platform developed by Tricentis.

-In contrast, AI-driven testing tools leverage machine learning algorithms to overcome these limitations.
-AI-driven testing tools can identify and adapt to changes in the application or environment, making them more stable and reliable.
+AI-driven testing tools leverage machine learning algorithms to overcome these limitations.
+They are intelligent enough to identify and adapt to changes in the application or environment, making them more stable and reliable.
 Additionally, these tools require little to no technical expertise, enabling non-technical stakeholders to contribute to the testing effort, making the entire testing process more efficient and effective.

 AI/ML-based tools represent a significant evolution in test automation, providing a more intelligent and efficient approach to testing.
 These tools leverage advanced technologies such as machine learning and natural language processing to automate testing tasks, improve test accuracy, and reduce the amount of manual effort required for testing.
 They provide a more proactive approach to testing, identifying potential issues before they become critical, allowing software developers and testers to take corrective action more quickly.